nqpz/futswirl/README.md

 ## Controls

-  - `r`: Generate a new random fractal (show when the default fractal `manual` is picked).
+  - `r`: Generate a new random fractal (shown when the default fractal `manual` is picked).
   - Left/right: Change which fractal to show.
   - Down/up: Adjust the number of iterations.